What are Living Shorelines?

 In the long term, armoring changes beach dynamics and can increase the rate of coastal erosion.
 It can also beget more armoring (both on sandy beaches and back bays) as seawalls re-direct wave energy, increasing erosion to adjacent properties.

-How is the CWCI involved in Living Shorelines?
+How is the FWC involved in Living Shorelines?

-With the help of other FWC staff and partners, the CWCI is taking action to promote and educate people about living shorelines and find out more information about their relative benefits to other forms of shoreline stabilization.
+With the help of partners, the FWC is taking action to promote and educate people about living shorelines and find out more information about their relative benefits to other forms of shoreline stabilization.

 One way we are doing this is by developing a Living Shorelines training course for marine contractors.
-The CWCI is spearheading a statewide effort by several organizations to develop curriculum, advertise, organize and teach the course.
+The FWC is spearheading a statewide effort by several organizations to develop curriculum, advertise, organize and teach the course.
 The program will also include a mentoring program for contractors to solidify their learning while they are working to incorporate living shorelines into their services.
-If you are interested in joining this effort or finding out when and where the course will be offered, contact the CWCI Coordinator at Fara.Ilami@MyFWC.com.

 How Green or Grey should Your Shoreline Be?